honishi/nico-gift-event-graph/README.md

 * [https://2525ans.com/gift/](https://2525ans.com/gift/)

+## Setup

+### 1. Database

+Setup database and scheme using the following script.

+* `database/create_db.sql`

-## Setup 1.
-Data Downloader
+### 2. Data Downloader

-Fetch raw ranking data json and store it to database.
+The ranking data json is fetched and stored to database by downloader script.

-Configure Python runtime as follows.
+Configure Python runtime for the script as follows.

 ```shell
 pyenv install